kubeflow/manifests/docs/KustomizeBestPractices.md

   This collection of resources will have a component name if from ksonnet or a name identifying its purpose if new.
   These resources should be moved to a new directory under `manifests/<component>/base`.

+  If moving from ksonnet, the easiest way to capture the collection of resources is to:

+  > use `kfctl init` to create a kubeflow application
+  > make sure the ksonnet prototype is listed in the generated app.yaml
+  > cd <application>/ksonnet
+  > ks show <component> | tee resources.yaml

+  The individual resources can then be broken out as described in the next section.

 ### 1a.
 Resource grouping